AntonM-248/FantasticClassics/readme.md

-# Fantastic Classics
+﻿### Fantastic Classics

-A passion project which displays information about a company which sells models of classic vehicles ranging from planes to cars.
+Fantastic Classics is a full stack application which uses a dynamic MySQL database to store information about some of the most legendary vehicles of human history.
+It uses sample data to demonstrate the potential sales that could have occurred throughout time of exact replica models of these vibrant machines.

+# Database Structure